Donald Fleming

 Donald Methuen Fleming, PC (May 23, 1905 – December 31, 1986) was a Canadian parliamentarian, International Monetary Fund official and lawyer, born in Exeter, Ontario, Canada.

-Life and career
+Biography

-Fleming was first elected to the House of Commons in the 1945 general election as a Progressive Conservative candidate in the Toronto riding of Eglinton.
+Fleming was born in Exeter, Ontario, in 1905.
+He was educated at the University of Toronto and Osgoode Hall Law School.
+He was first elected to the House of Commons in the 1945 general election as a Progressive Conservative candidate in the Toronto riding of Eglinton.
 In 1948, he was a candidate in that year's Progressive Conservative leadership convention, losing to George Drew.
 He ran for the leadership again in the 1956 leadership convention, losing to John Diefenbaker.

 The Speaker expelled Fleming from the House of Commons during the 1956 Pipeline Debate that helped lead to the defeat of the Liberal government of Louis St. Laurent in the 1957 general election.